abhishekworkspace/PilotProject/Introduction.md

 Types of Stream

-Standard I/O StreamsConsole
+Standard I/O Streams Console

 Handling text in files

 Dealing with Binary files

 Serialization / Deserialization

 Unsafe Code

 Reflection and Attributes

 What is Reflection?